 Make sure you know what you want them to do when they arrive.
-Clicks on your web pages is one of the significant signals to Google that your page offers valuable content.
-If people are visiting your page and then leaving or bouncing, you're signaling to Google that this page as low value.
+Clicks on your web pages are one of the significant signals to Google that your page offers valuable content.
+If people are visiting your page and then leaving or bouncing, you're signaling to Google that this page is low value.

 7. They’re Easy to Track and Analyze